-Nuclear material subject or required to be subject to safeguards under this Agreement which is transferred internationally shall, for purposes of this Agreement, be regarded as being the responsibility of Austria:
+Nuclear material subject or required to be subject to safeguards under this Agreement which is transferred internationally shall, for purposes of this Agreement, be regarded as being the responsibility of the Government of Ireland:

-- (a) In the case of import into Austria, from the time that such responsibility ceases to lie with the exporting State, and not later than the time at which the material reaches its destination; and - (b) In the case of export out of Austria, up to the time at which the recipient State assumes such responsibility, and not later than the time at which the nuclear material reaches its destination.
+- (a) In the case of import into Ireland, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of Ireland, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.

 The point at which the transfer of responsibility will take place shall be determined in accordance with suitable arrangements to be made by the States concerned.
-Neither Austria nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.
+Neither Ireland nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.